BND Hamburger Icon

 Open row

-Your business probably already has a graphic (visual) logo, but did you know that you can also have a sonic logo?
-A sonic logo is a short series of notes that is unique to your business.
-Sonic logos include the dramatic “ta-dum” of Netflix, NBC’s cresting xylophone notes, the McDonald’s “I’m lovin’ it” whistled tune and Mastercard’s synthesizer tones.
+Your business probably already has a graphic (visual) corporate logo, but did you know you can also have a sonic logo?
+A sonic logo is a short series of notes unique to your business.
+Consider the following unique examples of sonic logos:

-Sonic logos strengthen your brand and are usually played while your visual logo is being displayed in a video or television ad.
-They reinforce your company’s branding.
-In the examples above, the sounds communicate certain moods and themes:
+Sonic logos are typically played while your visual logo is displayed in a video or television ad, helping you define and build a powerful brand.
+In the examples above, the sounds communicate specific moods and themes:

 • Netflix: Drama, excitement